storyfeet/dugi_bialan/content/goals.md

 * Non lexicalization
     pairs of words not meaning a specific english word, but communicating their own ideas through combination.

-That said, I had to put dependent clauses back in, but in a way that holds onto the way of joining particles.

 Other Goals
 ----------------

 * No misreading the grammar.

-    Vague language is appropriate for a minimalist language, but every listener should be able to hear where one idea ends and the next begins.
+    Every listener should be able to hear where one idea ends and the next begins.

 * Should not sound too much like Toki Pona.

-    This language is build on Toki Pona, however I also want to speak toki pona and I don't want to get mixed up with the languages having too much crossover.
+    This language is built on Toki Pona, however I also want to speak toki pona and I don't want to get too mixed up when speaking.

 * Minimalist Word Set

-    The language of Balance, is not about pure simplicity or minimalism, but about finding the point where minimalism and usability meet.
+    The language of Balance, is not purely about simplicity or minimalism, but about finding the point where minimalism and usability meet.

-    For the sake of a number, not more than double the words in toki pona top out at 250
+    For the sake of a number, It should not have more than double the words in toki pona, which would be roughly 250 words.

 * Comparing things and being precise should be possible

-    While not a priority, it is worth making comparisons possible without saying something that isn't "true", such as "you're small.
+    Comparisons should not say something that isn't "true", such as "you're small.
 I'm big."
     "me big from you" seems a simple fit to me.

 * Common words should be short